 Record of meetings

-A record of all meetings will be provided to the Graduate Education Committee each term.
+A record of all meetings will be provided to the Postgraduate Education Committee each term.
 This will be used to help assess the usage of this support and student engagement with it.